 In the wild, Xenotilapia ornatipinnis feeds on copepods and mosquito larvae.
-In the aquarium you can provide a diet of frozen and live foods like brine shrimp, black and white mosquito larvae.
+In the aquarium, you can provide a diet of frozen and live foods like brine shrimp, black and white mosquito larvae.
 You can vary their diet with flakes and granules.

 Breeding Xenotilapia ornatipinnis

 Breeding Xenotilapia ornatipinnis is not difficult.
-The females lays eggs that are fertilised by the male.
+The females lay eggs that are fertilised by the male.
 The female turns around and takes the eggs in her mouth.
 A nest can contain up to 50 eggs.

 The female breeds on the eggs and fry for around 18 days after which she spits them out.
 From now on the fry have to take care of their own.
 You can feed the fry with newly hatched brine shrimp and crushed flakes.
-With plenty of water changes and good quality food, the fry will grow to eight centimeters in a year.
-At this length they can reproduce again.
+With plenty of water changes and good quality food, the fry will grow to eight centimetres in a year.
+At this length, they can reproduce again.